AutomatedIT/vagrant/talk.md

 ### Creating the Vagrantfile

-With all that in mind, and after you've identified the box you want to base your VM on, the next step is to create the Vagrantfile that will define your box.
+After you've identified the box you want to base your VM on, the next step is to create the Vagrantfile that will define your box.
 For our simple example - this is *really* simple:
 ```
 vagrant init ubuntu/xenial64
 ```